itaywe1998/EcoEvolution/Code_Diary.md

 An Error Was found and fixed during verfication!
 It was cos(w1) instead of the correct cos(2w1) at the (3-5cos(2w1)) term in dw1/dt.
 In code, abrevaited as co1 and c2o1 accordingly.
 Corrected also at sanityCheck and main kozai.
 Only at Recreate are the #V noted.
+And it did not solve the cos>1 problem...what is going on?
+It also did not effect the regular kozai much, which is positive from the side of not needing to re-run everything, but also odd from the aspect of not knowing the problem's origin.
+It might be that comparing full octupole order with test particle wuatropole and the liking is just not going to work in some cases.
+Then again, if I write all the TPQ equations and test them, that does not prove anything on the FO (full octupole) , just letting me use the TPQ which I am not sure is better than the most general set of equations.
+I will try to look for FO results in other papers tommorow, and hopefully will find and avial to recreate one example with cutting evidence.
 ```